protolambda/dv5das/README.md

 Some ideas to create these properties:
 - Reduce the number of hops for fast samples queries, and saving resources
-- No small meshes, to preserve sample randomness
+- No small meshes as requester, to preserve sample randomness
 - Distribute the samples as much as possible, the uniform random sampling will load-balance the work
 - Distributing helps offload privacy/DoS risk from data publishers
 - Reduce the overhead per sample as much as possible, to save resources